OverActive Media and Populous reveal details for new performance venue in Toronto

-Conceived by world-renowned design firm Populous, the building composition delivers an prominent architectural presence along the Toronto waterfront and reflects a modern expression of a new age theatre for sports and entertainment.
+Conceived by global design firm Populous, the building composition delivers a prominent architectural presence along the Toronto waterfront and reflects a modern expression of a new age theatre for sports and entertainment.

 “It has always been our intention to develop a venue and hosting strategy and to build a facility that could not only serve as an iconic home for our two franchises, but ultimately emerge as a global hub for major international esport events.
 We are already in active discussions to attract some of the biggest esport events in the world.
 This venue will redefine Toronto’s event hosting opportunities in every way,” said Overholt.

 “The design of the theatre was neither conceived as a sports arena nor an opera house, rather, a new typology that straddles the two – a state-of-the-art performance venue.
 The theatre architecture creates a merger of the old and the new,” said Jonathan Mallie, Senior Principal and lead designer for Populous.
 “The old channeling the rhythmic repetition of historic landmark theatres, and the new, integrating the progressive forms of avant-garde twenty-first-century design.
 In combination, a symbiotic balance delivers a one-of-a-kind theatre experience, unique to Toronto and the world.”